shakna-israel/git-issues/README.md

 # Installation

+## Platform Support

+* Linux
+    * Fully supported
+* BSD
+    * May work.
+Please raise issues if you have them.
+* macOS
+    * May work.
+Please raise issues if you have them.
+* Cygwin
+    * May work.
+Sorry, I can't help if you encounter problems.

 ## Prequisites

 These tools need to be installed and in your PATH:

 * git
 * make
+* grep
+    * usually pre-installed
 * sha512sum
     * usually pre-installed
 * cut